|

 placing mortar, the job moved slowly but steadily forward in execution

-(new construction is far easier than repair for managing the mortar).
+(new construction is far easier than repair for the management of mortar).

 When I look back on this small yet prominent project,